Millions of Americans locked out of unemployment system, survey finds

 "This study validates the anecdotes and news reports we're seeing about people having trouble filing for benefits they need and deserve," Zipperer said.

-Idled workers say they have encountered downed websites and clogged phone lines, as the state governments that administer the program have been overwhelmed by applicants.
+Idled workers say they have encountered downed websites and clogged phone lines, as the state governments that administer the programme have been overwhelmed by applicants.

 "It's a shame how you work for so many years and then when you need it, you can't get it," said Jim Hewes, 48, who said he was unable to file a claim online for more than two weeks after he was furloughed from his job at an Orlando, Florida, second-hand store in March.